ADA Compliance Checklist Based on WCAG 2.2: Main Accessibility Requirements for Your Website

 However, due to the rapid expansion of the internet, websites are now regarded as public spaces, thus this law covers them as well.
 Additionally, Section 508 of the Rehabilitation Act of 1973, enacted in 1998, also aims to remove barriers for all individuals in the World Wide Web.

-To assist organizations in meeting these requirements, we have prepared an ADA compliance checklist.
+To assist organizations in meeting these requirements, our accessible web development company has prepared an ADA compliance checklist.

 Let’s get started!